-Infant dyschezia is a functional condition characterized by at least 10 minutes of straining and crying before successful passage of soft stools in an otherwise healthy infant less than six months of age.
+Infant dyschezia is a functional condition characterized by at least 10 minutes of straining and crying before successful or unsuccessful passage of soft stools in an otherwise healthy infant less than six months of age.

 These episodes, exhausting for the infant and anxiety provoking for the parents, occur several times daily.
 They may prompt parents to visit their child’s clinician during the infant’s first 2 to 3 months of life with concerns that their child is constipated.
 The parents describe a healthy infant who cries for 20 to 30 minutes, turns red in the face, and screams, seemingly in pain, before defecation takes place.